abazh/routing_lab/README.md

 To configure each router, you need to run a command in your powershell terminal console or terminal console:
 - **docker exec -it R1 vtysh**

-To test routing between client you can do traceroute from each client
+To test routing between clients, you can do traceroute from each client
 - **docker exec -it C1 traceroute -n C10**